nodejs/http2/doc/api/http2.md

 a `Socket` associated with the server.
 If no listener is registered for this event, an `'error'` event is emitted on the `Socket` instance instead.

+#### Event: 'unknownProtocol'

+The `'unknownProtocol'` event is emitted when a connecting client fails to negotiate an allowed protocol (i.e. HTTP/2 or HTTP/1.1).
+The event handler receives the socket for handling.
+If no listener is registered for this event, the connection is terminated.
+See the

 #### Event: 'stream'

 The `'stream'` event is emitted when a `'stream'` event has been emitted by